fpigerre/TokyoChill/README.md

 - [RainyDay.js](https://github.com/maroslaw/rainyday.js) by Marek Brodziak (Used for the JavaScript rain effect)
 - [Textillate](https://github.com/jschr/textillate) by Jordan Schroter (Used for text animations)
 - [DanEden's Sweet CSS](https://github.com/daneden/animate.css) by Daniel Eden (For color effects and general awesomeness)

+MobileTokyo is also built using the [Ionic Framework](http://ionicframework.com/).